wildfish/django-dashboards/docs/dashboards/howto/components/index.rst

             self.components[f"dynamic_component_{r}"] = Text(
                 value=f"Component {r}")

-Wildcoeus comes bundled with a number of predefined components but you can also easily build your own if needs be see :doc:`dynamic dashboards <./custom>`.
+django-dashboards comes bundled with a number of predefined components but you can also easily build your own if needs be see :doc:`dynamic dashboards <./custom>`.